Frequently Asked Questions

 A lightweight ‘soft’ bag is best – duffle or sports bag.
 As much as possible please avoid large travel luggage bags as they are bulky and difficult to store in large quantities.
 Bags will be stored in a secured location for the duration of the program.

-There is no need to bring your own back as we have a range of sizes to fit all participants.
-If you choose to bring your own pack the OEG staff member with your group will assess the pack for suitability and the ability to fit additional group gear.
+There is no need to bring your own pack as we have a range of sizes to fit all participants.
+If you choose to bring your own pack the OEG team member with your group will assess the pack for suitability and the ability to fit additional group gear.

 Using lightweight jumpers is more versatile than one thick jumper and allows you to ‘layer’ your clothing to suit environmental conditions on any given day.
 Wool/Polar Fleece jumpers hold very little water allowing the material to keep you warm even when it is wet.
 Cotton when wet will stay wet and lose insulating properties.
 The same applies to your thermals.